moosemoose22/Video-in-your-browser-using-webRTC/README.md

 videoControlObjects.js--	JavaScript page containing core video functionality. videoController.php--		PHP page that handles signaling.
 Videochat.php contacts this page via AJAX. webrtcVideo.sql--			SQL for building tables used by this video chat program.
+_sharedIncludes--			This directory has files that should be included everywhere, including database connection files and global function files.

 Thanks for reading!!